tinalina1003/Project1-Group4/README.md

 # Political Influence

-    Hypothesis: Correlation with Party Affiliation in the US
+    Correlation with Party Affiliation in the US

     Data represents 66% of the total voter turnout